Are you in the middle of toilet training? This free printable potty training chart will set your child up for potty training success!

 Positive reinforcement is when you focus your attention on a particular behavior you want your child to do, in this case using the potty.

-Positive reinforcement is a healthy method to help your child learn a new behavior; it motivates her to keep trying to potty.
+Positive reinforcement is a healthy method to help your child learn a new behavior as it motivates them to keep trying to potty.
 It also gives them a sense of pride and boosts their confidence.

 How should I reward my child for potty training?

 While trying to potty train your child, you need to use all types of positive reinforcement and never shame or punish them for having accidents.
-Positive touch, such as hugging or high five-ing after your child uses the potty is one of the best ways to increase your child’s confidence in using the bathroom.
+Positive touch, such as hugging or high-five-ing after your child uses the potty is the perfect way to increase your child’s confidence in using the bathroom.

-You can also tell your child that when they fill up their entire potty training chart that they get a special toy or a special treat like an ice cream date with Mom and Dad.
+You can also tell your child that when they fill up their entire potty training chart they get a bigger reward like a new toy or a special treat, like an ice cream date with Mom and Dad.